apigee/ansible-opdk-accelerator/README.md

 # Apigee OPDK Ansible Configuration Accelerator

 ## Introduction
-This repository contain a framework of Ansible playbooks that use Ansible roles to help you install, configure and manage one or multiple Apigee OPDK planet topologies.
-This framework makes the following
+This repository contain a framework of Ansible playbooks that use Ansible roles to automate the installation, configuration and management of one or multiple Apigee OPDK planet topologies.
+This framework makes the following assumptions:
-assumptions:

 1. Introductory understanding of [Ansible](https://docs.ansible.com/) and
 [Ansible Galaxy](https://galaxy.ansible.com/docs/).